Dranser/STH/README.md

-# Suspension Tuning Helper - STH
+# Suspension Tuning Helper - STH | Created by Dranser and pov
-Created by Dranser and pov
+Open last releases and download